-This location will to appeal to business owners and professionals who live and work in the Reading, Bracknell and Wokingham areas.
+This location will appeal to managing directors, business owners and professional service providers who live and work in the Reading, Bracknell and Wokingham areas.

 About Natural Netwalking

-Natural Netwalking started in Oxfordshire last year and attracts business owners, professionals and employees who like spending time outdoors.
+Natural Netwalking started in Oxfordshire in 2019 and attracts business owners, professionals and employees who like spending time outdoors.

 Each netwalk covers three to five miles so you get a decent length walk while you’re out.
 They also take place at different times of the day, so it’s easy to find one that suits you.

-The walks rotate between different locations in Oxfordshire, Berkshire and Buckinghamshire and members can go to an unlimited number in any area.
+The walks rotate between different locations in Oxfordshire and Berkshire and members can join netwalks in either area.

 To view the full range of walks and locations on offer, visit www.naturalnetwalking.com